Wyoming Private Investigator Licensing Requirements

 Wyoming Private Investigator Associations

 Even though Wyoming doesn’t have any private investigator licensing requirements, it is still a good idea to join a private investigator industry association.
 In fact, Associations are a great way to network with others in the industry, learn about laws and regulations, and get access to training and development.

 At the time of this writing, we couldn’t find any information on South Dakota Private Investigator associations.
 If you have information on Private Investigator Associations in South Dakota, please send us the details at email@example.com.

 Although there aren’t any state level investigation associations, you can still join a national organization.
-We suggest one of the following: National Association of Legal Investigators (NALI), United States Association of Professional Investigators (USAPI), the World Association of Professional Private Investigators (WAPI) or the National Council of Investigation and Security Services (NCISS).
+We suggest one of the National Association of Legal Investigators (NALI).
+Also, the United States Association of Professional Investigators (USAPI).
+Or, the World Association of Professional Private Investigators (WAPI) or the National Council of Investigation and Security Services (NCISS).

 Find a Job as a Private Investigator

 If you’re looking for employment, use our List of Private Investigators in Wyoming as a starting point.
-Contact the individual private investigators and investigation agencies in the state to see if they have any open positions or internships available.
+Contact the individual private investigators and investigation agencies directly.
+Ask if they have any open positions or internships available.

 Training and Education

 Given that Wyoming doesn’t have any specific licensing requirements, there aren’t any required training and development programs.
 You don’t need a degree or diploma and you aren’t required to have experience.
 However, if you plan to work as a private investigator in the state, you should still know what you’re doing.
 Having a degree in criminal justice or having experience in law enforcement will go long way in running a successful investigation business.